madhin-prassana/Leetcode/README.md

 Day 2 -> 125.
 Valid Palindrome
 This time I solved the code by building on the preset snippet (using a Solution class and then calling it in Main) so I faced no issues at all.

+Day 3 -> 1.
+Two Sum
+[ Time taken: 8 m 44 s ] This is the first time I'm solving the question in LeetCode itself and not on Clion, hence the timer.